leighmacdonald/uncletopia/README.md

 [depot downloader](https://github.com/SteamRE/DepotDownloader) to download the latest build, then rebuild the images.
 To save on download/rebuild times, the base tf2 image is cached untouched so subsequent updates only pull deltas.

-### srcdsup

-srcdsup downloads and configures the [srcdsup](https://github.com/leighmacdonald/srcdsup) container.
-This allows demos to be uploaded out of band from the game instance to the gbans central instance for long term storage.

 ## Setup

 Install Ansible & Clone playbooks